 - Sleep Disturbances.
 Social anxiety, isolation, and depression can lead to sleep disturbances which may cause more health challenges.

 That’s why it’s important to consider the most effective treatment for social anxiety and to be aware of resources like ChatOwl’s free app that can be there for you at any time of the day or night.
 But first, let’s examine more about the common physiological causes of social isolation and the effects of social media on isolation and depression.

 Physiological Causes of Social Isolation

 If a person is not exposed to the proper amount of social interaction, it can lead to social isolation, depression, and feelings of loneliness.
 And loneliness leads to an increased amount of perceived stress.
-For evolutionary reasons, the function of the “fight or flight” response is the protection of the individual from the situation they might find themselves in.
+For evolutionary reasons, the function of the “fight or flight” response involves the protection of the individual from a situation they might find themselves in.

 When a person experiences prolonged isolation, it negates the body’s need for social interaction.
 And that can lead to the brain perceiving the situation as threatening, therefore, engaging the flight or fight response.

 During the flight or fight response, the brain releases hormones that seek to protect the individual from danger.
 These hormones signal the body to either leave the situation or to prepare to defend itself.

 But the hormones released are supposed to work only short-term.
 If that response is chronic, then studies show it can increase a person’s risk of cardiovascular disease, infection, elevated blood pressure, mortality, and cognitive decline.

 Social Media’s Effects on Mental Wellness

 Intuitively, it would make sense that social media brings the world together through social platforms where people can interact at any time online and connect with others.
 But research would suggest that the opposite is true.